The biggest winner in Oregon Lottery history might just be DraftKings Sportsbook.

 Gather ‘round the fire, kiddies!
 Did you know that Oregon has a sports betting history that predates the creation of the Professional and Amateur Sports Protection Act?

-Oregon’s first sports betting platform, Sports Action, was launched in 1989 and allowed for residents to make parlay bets (no single-game wagering allowed).
+Oregon’s first sports betting platform, Sports Action, was launched in 1989 and allowed residents to make parlay bets (no single-game wagering allowed).
 Despite being wildly unpopular, it managed to survive until July 2007, when Bill HB 3466 (fueled by concerns from the NCAA and pro sports leagues) brought an end to the platform.

 Here’s a look at the rest of Oregon’s sports betting history: